mli/gluon-crash-course/use_aws.md

                                             'epochs': 30})
 estimator.fit(inputs)
 ```
 If you require a more powerful platform for training, then you only need to change the ```train_instance_type```.
-Once you call fit, SageMaker will automatically create the required EC2 instances, train your model within a Docker container and then immediately shutdown these instances. ```Fit()``` requires an entry point (here ```train.py```) that describes the model and training loop.
-This script needs to provides certain functions, that will be automatically called by SageMaker once you train and deploy the model.
+Once you call ```fit```, SageMaker will automatically create the required EC2 instances, train your model within a Docker container and then immediately shutdown these instances. ```Fit()``` requires an entry point (here ```train.py```) that describes the model and training loop.
+This script needs to provide certain functions, that will be automatically executed by SageMaker.
 More information about the entry point script can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/mxnet-training-inference-code-template.html).
 When the model is ready for deployment you can use [SageMaker's hosting services](https://docs.aws.amazon.com/sagemaker/latest/dg/how-it-works-hosting.html) that create an HTTPS endpoint where model inference is provided.
 ```
 predictor = estimator.deploy(initial_instance_count=1,